ChrisDaVillager/Project-1-Sales-Predictions/README.md

 **Model**

 Based on the models that we have ran, we would recommend using the our Regression Tree model.
 The regression tree model, although takes a little longer to get to our desired outcome, provides us with more accurate values when presenting to our clientele.

+**Recommendations**

+**Limitations & Next Steps**

+Data provided is somewhat scarce, having more values in the dataset could result in improved predictions.
+Having this information provided could give Manufacturers a better grasp how well their items sell in their outlets.
+To move forward, we could contact clients and dive deeper and work together to achieve better results.

+**Contact Information**

+Additional questions, reach me at:
+* E-mail: villager.2855@gmail.com
+* LinkedIn: linkedin.com/in/chris-puccetti